Unified-Daughterboard/UDB-S/README.md

 The Unified Daughterboard Project is an open standard to unify the USB daughterboards used in custom mechanical keyboard projects.
 The Unified Daughterboard allows designers to easily implementing electrical protection via a tested proven PCB, and allows users to maintain and repair their keyboards in the future.

-For an overview of the Unified Daughterboard project, see the [main repository](https://github.com/Unified-Daughterboard/Unified-Daughterboard).
+For more details on the Unified Daughterboard project, see the [main website](https://unified-daughterboard.github.io/).

 ## S1 version